tamnm/killerkoda-java-tutorials/scenarios/hello-world-java/step2/text.md

-Here’s the updated **Step 2** content based on using the Maven command you provided to initialize the project with a "Hello, World!" example:

----

 # Step 2: Creating a Java Project Using Maven Archetype

 In this step, you will use Maven to generate a new Java project that includes a "Hello, World!" example.